 - a.
 Heat Exchange Tubes Your Breckwell stove is designed with a built-in heat exchange tube cleaner.
-This should be used every two or three days to remove accumulated ash on the tubes, which reduces heat transfer on the P23.
-Insert the handle end (with hole) of the cleaning tool onto the cleaning rod (refer to figure 24).
+This should be used every two or three days to remove accumulated ash on the tubes, which reduces the efficiency of your unit.
+Insert the handle end (with hole) of the cleaning tool onto the cleaning rod (refer to figure 22).
 The cleaner rod is located in the grill above the stove door.
 Move the cleaner rod back and forth several times to clean the heat exchanger tubes.
-Be sure to leave tube cleaner at the rear of the stove. - b.
-Interior Chambers Four ash doors in the firebox in the P23 can be removed for periodic cleaning (refer to figure 26).
+When finished be sure to leave tube cleaner at the rear of the stove. - Interior Chambers Three ash doors and an upper baffle in the firebox in the P2000 can be removed for periodic cleaning (Figure 25).
 These doors allow access to the chamber surrounding the firebox.